kamalsolanki19975/Spark-Foundation/README.md

  ### 2. As a Security/Defence analyst, try to find out the hot zone of terrorism.
  ### 3. What all security issues and insights you can derive by EDA.
  ### 4. Data can be found at https://bit.ly/2TK5Xn5

+ # Task -3: 'Exploratory Data Analysis(EDA)' on dataset 'Indian Premium League'.

+###  1. As a sport Analyst, find out the most successful teams, players and factors contributing win or loss of a team.
+###  2. Suggest teams or players a company should endorse for its products.
+###  3. Dataset can be found at https://bit.ly/34SRn3b